 For most teachers, their own motivation, passion and love of children keep them going.

-For Kavitha, her motivation is seeing how she has made the difference in a child.
+For Kavitha, her motivation is seeing how she has made a difference in a child.
 “The best part of being a teacher is when you see your objectives planned for the children on a daily basis being met.
 Observing the progress and growth of a child makes me feel that I have made a difference in the life of the child, which is so fulfilling.”
 For some, the best part is to see how much the children have grown and excel in various aspects.

 But beside the intrinsic factors, extrinsic factors play a part as well.